-In addition to controlled laboratory conditions for both human and animal subjects, epidemiological studies of individuals exercising outdoors, as well children attending summer camp (Berry et al., 1991; Spektor and Lippmann, 1991; Avol et al., 1990; Burnett et al., 1990; Higgins et al., 1990; Raizenne et al., 1989; Spektor et al., 1988), have shown associations of reduced lung function with ozone exposure.
+In addition to controlled laboratory conditions for both human and animal subjects, epidemiological

 There were wide ranges in responses among individuals.
 U.S. EPA's 2013 ISA indicated that most studies found reductions in lung function (FEV1) in the range of approximately <1 to 2 percent when standardized to an increase of 0.04 ppm for a 1-hour maximum, an increase of 0.03 ppm for an 8-hour maximum, and an increase of 0.02 ppm for a 24-hour average (U.S. EPA, 2013).
 A more recent study in Canada also reports a positive association between short-term ambient ozone concentrations and lung function effects in a healthy population (Dales et al. (2013).

-A large body of epidemiologic studies reviewed in the 2020 Ozone ISA (U.S. EPA, 2020) provides generally consistent evidence that increases in short-term ozone concentrations are associated with decreased lung function in children with asthma.
-Associations were observed across a range of ozone concentrations, daily averaging times (e.g., 24-hour avg, 8-hour avg, 8-hour max, and 1-hour max), and diverse geographic locations, including multicity U.S. studies (O'Connor et al., 2008; Mortimer et al., 2002; Mortimer et al., 2000).
-Somewhat greater decrements in lung function (4.9 to 7.3 percent) were found in children with asthma who had respiratory infections or were using corticosteroid medication.
-In addition to studies of children with asthma, the 2013 Ozone ISA evaluated a limited number of studies that examined lung function in adults with asthma (U.S. EPA, 2013).
+A large body of epidemiologic studies reviewed in the 2020 Ozone ISA (U.S. EPA, 2020)In addition to studies of children with asthma, the 2013 Ozone ISA evaluated a limited number of studies that examined lung function in adults with asthma (U.S. EPA, 2013).
 In contrast to results from studies of children, short-term ozone concentrations were not consistently associated with lung function decrements in adults with asthma.

-In a 2007 study, short-term ozone concentrations were associated with decreases in lung function in older adults with airway hyperresponsiveness (Alexeeff et al., 2007).
-The observed association was stronger among those who were obese.
 A recent analysis of the Offspring and Third Generation Framingham Heart Study cohorts also found that obese participants had significantly stronger associations between 8-hour max summertime ozone concentrations and reduced lung function (Rice et al., 2013).